-US Lacrosse and the Women’s Game Training Committee has established certain requirements for training and certification.
-Umpires for the game of women’s lacrosse become certified and maintain certification through participation in classroom training, on-field training and rating sessions.
+US Lacrosse and the Women's Game Training Committee have established certain requirements for officials' training and certification.
+Umpires for the game of women's lacrosse become certified and maintain certification through participation in classroom training, on-field training and rating sessions.
 There are different levels of certification and that level is determined by the rating achieved – Youth/Junior Rating; Youth/Adult Rating; Apprentice Rating; Local Rating; District Rating; National Rating; and International Rating.

 - What does it mean to be ‘certified’?

 To be a certified umpire with US Lacrosse, umpires must be in ‘good standing’ attained by paying US Lacrosse dues and Local Board dues, attending all required meetings, including an annual rules interpretation meeting, and must pass the rules test annually.
 To be certified as a Youth, Apprentice, Local, District, and National umpire, candidates must attend: A clinic that includes classroom instruction and on-field training in 5 critical areas:

 - Game Management, Mechanics and Procedures & Administration

 The clinic must also meet the requirements set forth in the "Rating Grid"

 A rating is the level at which you have been certified by US Lacrosse.
 Each rating level has different criteria and points of emphasis for the different levels of play that the candidate is rated to officiate.
 Your rating is directly related to your on-field evaluations and is not guaranteed.
 Those levels of rating are: